Artsplendr/RAG-Implementation-with-DPR/README.md

 #### Concept Overview

 1. Dense Passage Retrieval (DPR): DPR is a dense retrieval method that retrieves documents based on semantic similarity using learned embeddings.
-2. RAG: RAG combines the power of retrieval (e.g., DPR) and generative transformers (e.g., GPT or BART).
+2. RAG: RAG combines the power of retrieval (e.g., DPR) and generative transformers.
 First, it retrieves relevant passages using a retriever, then generates responses using a language model.

 #### Pipeline Workflow
 1. Load and preprocess documents for the retrieval database.